jishnu-mohan/s3-dir-utils/Readme.md

 ## Features

+This module features 3 APIs
-- returns the bucket structure as JSON object
+1. `getStructure` - returns the file structure of the bucket as a JSON object.
+2. `fileExists` - to check whether a file is present inside the bucket.
+3. `getAllFiles` - returns an array of all files inside the bucket.

 ## Options
 The module requires an option object
 ``` javascript